IBM-Cloud/vpc-migration-tools/v2v-discovery-tool-rmm/VMware/README.md

-## Discovering the VMware guest VMs using the discovery Tool
+## Discovering the VMware guest VMs using the Discovery Tool

 #### Overview